hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Rust/README.md

 }
 ```

-The output of the rust LLVM IR result is similar to the C/C++ and Python IR results, and we will get the same results.
+The output of the Rust LLVM IR result is similar to the C/C++ and Python IR results, and we will get the same results.